raulggonzalez/indexeddb-odba-driver/README.md

-# indexeddb-odba-driver
+# indexeddb-vdba-driver

-`ODBA` (Open Database API) is an asynchronous API for the JavaScript language that programmers can use to access data such as databases.
+`VDBA` (Valencia Database API) is an asynchronous API for the JavaScript language that programmers can use to access data such as databases.
-The ODBA philosophy is similar to the `Node.js` API's.
+The VDBA philosophy is similar to the `Node.js` API's.

-`indexeddb-odba-driver` is the `IndexedDB` driver to use with the browsers.
+`indexeddb-vdba-driver` is the `IndexedDB` driver to use with the browsers.

 The unit testing is performed using `Should.js` and `Mocha` on: